influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/troubleshooting/reporting-issues.md

     parent: Troubleshooting
 ---

-When you have challenges with the InfluxEnterprise product, we ask you to contact us at <enterprise-beta@influxdb.com>.
+When you have challenges with the InfluxEnterprise product, please contact support using the email we provided at the time of the signup.
 That will ensure your support tickets are routed directly to our private release support team.